Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Note: If you have a blank drive that you know is empty, then skip step c.

 a.
-Rin `lsblk` to see what hard drives you have installed in your PC.</br>
+Run `lsblk` to see what hard drives you have installed in your PC.</br>
 b.
 If you cannot identify what drive(s) you have installed, run `hdparm -i /dev/the_disk_to_be_partitioned` to double check that you've selected the right drive.</br>
 c.
 If you only have one drive woth another OS on it and want to install clean, run `gdisk /dev/the_disk_to_be_partitioned`.
 - Press `x` to enable expert mode.